Rajiv secures 13th place, Senthil finishes 16th in Asia Road Racing Championship | Sports-Games

 - Thailand

-Rajiv Sethu of IDEMITSU Honda Racing India team secured 13th position, while Senthil Kumar got 16th spot after crashing in lap 4 in the inaugural race of Asia Road Racing Championship here on Saturday.
+Rajiv Sethu of the IDEMITSU Honda Racing India team secured the 13th position but Senthil Kumar couldn't finish the race after crashing in lap 4 in the inaugural race of Asia Road Racing Championship here on Saturday.

 Showcasing his skills at Chang International Circuit, Rajiv maintained his steady position till the last lap of Asia Production 250 class to score three valuable points in Race 1.